 - Mix together the salt, curing salt, water and sugar until the salt and sugar dissolve.
 Submerge the turkey breast in the brine and make sure it is totally covered; you might need to weigh down the turkey to do so.
 Cover and put in the fridge for 2 days.

-- Take the turkey breast out and truss it like a roast with kitchen twine.
-If you don't know how to do this, check out this video.
+Take the turkey breast out and truss it like a roast with kitchen twine.
 Why do this?
 You get a more compact piece of meat that cooks more evenly and is easier to slice when you are done.

 - Dry the turkey breast to form the pellicle, a sheen that allows the turkey to take on smoke better.
 You can leave the breast on a rack uncovered in the fridge overnight, or you can put it on a rack in a cool, breezy place for a couple hours.
 Either way, turn the turkey over a few times while you do this.
 Don't skip this step!

 - Smoke the turkey slowly at about 200ºF until it reaches an internal temperature of about 160ºF -- this takes about 4 hours with my smoker.
 Let the turkey smoke undisturbed for an hour, then paint it with honey every 45 minutes or so until it's done.
 When the turkey is ready, take it out of the smoker and set it on a rack.
 Paint it one more time with the honey and serve any way you like it: Warm for dinner, or cold for sandwiches.